How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Nuggets look to pull of an away win at the Raptors on Wednesday at 7:30 PM ET.
+The Knicks travel to face the Thunder on Wednesday at 8:00 PM ET.

 How to Watch